DFINITY-Education/data-structures/module-2.md

 | 0    | 1    | 2    | 3    | 4    | 5    | 6    | 7    | 8    | 9    |
 </div>

 To test for membership in the set, the program hashes the value being searched using the same aforementioned hash functions.
 If the resulting values are not in the bitmap, then you know that the element is *not* in the set.
 If the values are in the bitmap, then all you can conclude is that the element *might be* in the set.
-You cannot determine if the item exists with certainly because there could be other combinations of different hashed values that overlap with the same bits.
-Naturally, as you enter more elements into data structure, the bitmap fills up and the probability of producing a false positive increases.
+You cannot determine if the item exists with certainty because there could be other combinations of different hashed values that overlap with the same bits.
+Naturally, as you enter more elements into the data structure, the bitmap fills up and the probability of producing a false positive increases.
 [This interactive site](https://llimllib.github.io/bloomfilter-tutorial/) provides a great visual explanation of the mechanics behind bloom filters.

 ## Your Task